zenustech/zeno/CONTRIBUTING.md

 We generally follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), excepts a few differences:

+- We target C++20 instead of C++17.
 - We use `T const &t` instead of `const T& t`
+- We allow implicit conversions when used properly
 - We allow exceptions as we widely adopted smart pointers for exception-safety
 - We avoid using STL streams (`std::cout` and so on) -- use `zmt::format` instead
 - We don't add `Copyright blah blah` to codebase since we're programmers, not lawyers
+- We mainly use `smallCamelCase` for function methods, `underline_case` for variables
+- We don't add trialling underscope like `m_google_style_`, we use `m_zeno_style`

 Code style is not forced, we also won't format every code merged in to the repo.

-But it would be great if you could follow the for others to understand your code better and review your PR faster, like this:
+But it would be great if you could follow them for others to understand your code better and review your PR faster.

+Example:
 ```cpp
 #include <vector>            // system headers should use '<>' brackets
 #include <memory>